SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 	tail -n 15 /var/log/syslog
 	```

-2. Make sure the following lines are not commented in the configuration file `/etc/rsyslog.conf`:
+2. Make sure an input is defined - and not commented - in the main configuration file `/etc/rsyslog.conf` or in specific files in `/etc/rsyslog.d`.
+For instance :

 	```bash
 	# provide TCP syslog reception